A Detailed Guide to Naxos Chora: The Best Attractions, Restaurants & Hotels

 Where | Flisvos Sports Club, Naxos

-Cost | 3-day beginner Lessons start from €190
+Cost | 3-day beginner Lessons start from €230 (as of 2025)

-SAMPLE SOME DELICIOUS LOUKOUMADES
+SAMPLE DELICIOUS LOUKOUMADES

 No trip to Greece, and indeed Naxos is complete without a serving of diabetes-inducing Loukoumades, Greek doughnuts served in a sea of honey and topped with cinnamon.